 Drunk Driving Accident Statistics in Miami

-About 1 in 3 traffic deaths in the United States involve a drunk driver.
-Drivers with a blood alcohol concentration (BAC) of 0.08% or higher are considered alcohol-impaired by law.
+About one in three traffic collisions deaths in the United States involve a drunk driver.
+Drivers with a blood alcohol concentration (BAC) of 0.08% or higher are considered alcohol-impaired by our law.
 Among drivers and pedestrians killed in crashes in 2013, drivers of large trucks had the lowest proportion of BACs at or above 0.08% (4%) and pedestrians ages 16, and older had the highest proportion (36%).
 You can read the effects of BACs below by clicking on the image to zoom in.

 25% of passenger vehicle drivers killed in 2013 had BACs at or above 0.15% compared with 17% of fatally injured motorcycle drivers.
 Among fatally injured passenger vehicle drivers in the same year, a higher proportion of males than females had BACs at or above 0.08% at every age.
 Overall, 38% of males and 21% of females had BACs at or above 0.08%.